-3. Press the TRIP button for more than 10 seconds.
+3. Press the TRIP button for about 10 seconds.
 The engine oil life indicator and the maintenance item code(s) will blink.

-4. Press the TRIP button for more than 5 seconds.
+4. Press the TRIP button for about 5 seconds.
 The maintenance items code(s) will disappear, and the engine oil life will reset to "100."